 What To Expect

 Before beginning the treatment, I will ask you questions about symptoms and what you’d like to focus on that day.
-Examination of the part of your body that is bothering you, as well checking your pulse and looking at your tongue can be part of each visit.
+Examination of the part of your body that is bothering you.
 Each time you come in is a different snapshot of your overall health, so the treatment is adjusted accordingly.